Singaporean tycoon Michael Kum has secured Hilton Hotels & Resorts to occupy a 244-room hotel under construction in the Melbourne CBD.

 M&L Hospitality’s hotel portfolio includes assets in Singapore, New Zealand and Europe – many managed by Hilton.

-Mr Kum ranks 33rd on this 2018 Forbes list of Singapore’s wealthiest people, with a net worth of about US$930 million.
+Mr Kum ranks 33rd on this 2018 Forbes list of Singapore’s richest people, with a net worth of about US$930 million.
 A prominent hotelier now, his wealth was originally acquired in the shipping industry.

 Last week we reported that Mantra Group committed to occupy an unbuilt hotel at 203-207 Bridge Road, Richmond, in Melbourne’s inner-east.
 This item includes details of several other hoteliers to lease sites in and around the city over the past 12 months.